 A programme combining vaccination of lambs, deworming of dogs and culling of older sheep could lead to elimination of cystic echinococcosis disease in humans in less than 10 years.

 Alveolar echinococcosis prevention and control is more complex as the cycle involves wild animal species as both definitive and intermediate hosts.
 Regular deworming of domestic carnivores that have access to wild rodents should help to reduce the risk of infection in humans.

-WHO also supports capacity building through training courses targeting medical and paramedical personnel focused on the clinical management of cystic echinococcosis in rural areas of affected countries.
+WHO supports capacity building through training courses targeting medical and paramedical personnel, focused on the clinical management of cystic echinococcosis in rural areas of affected countries.